Exotic rhythms and melodies that tap into the beating heart of humankind.

 No adult content or critical technical requirements.

-Led by acclaimed French-Sephardic vocalist Pauline Maudy, the company works with award-winning performers from Australia and Europe and has been mesmerising audiences with powerful and inspired performances.
+Human Symphony presents international quality shows, musical works and community engagement programs.
+Led by acclaimed French vocalist and Artistic Director Pauline Maudy and featuring Creative Producer Greta Kelly, the company works with award-winning performers from Australia and Europe and has been mesmerising national and international audiences with powerful and inspired shows.

 Unique musicality and storytelling, coupled with theatrical experience and a knack for engaging community members across generations makes for a truly valuable and entertaining experience.